jeremyong/jeremyong.github.com/_posts/2022-02-19-implementing-the-flip-algorithm.md

 The past couple weekends, I took some time to implement an image delta viewer I am calling "FLOP" as an homage to the paper its implementation is based on ([FLIP](https://research.nvidia.com/publication/2020-07_FLIP)).

 In this short post, I'll describe the algorithm, and some of the background needed to understand the technique.
-I'll also quickly discussion the compute-based implementation, and close off with some thoughts on future direction.
+I'll also quickly discuss the compute-based implementation, and close off with some thoughts on future direction.

 ## The Problem Statement